-The Social Justice Symposium (SJS), now in its 13th year, grew out of student organizing and a desire for a stronger social justice focus within the MSW program experience.
-Planned around the Martin Luther King Jr. holiday, this free event now serves 300-500 students and community members each year.
-Through keynote speakers and performers, dozens of workshops, and a resource fair during the free lunch, this event aims to educate and inspire while building social justice consciousness and community.
-Please contact SJS or visit the Social Justice Symposium for more information.
+The Social Justice Symposium (SJS) grew out of student organizing and a desire for a stronger social justice focus within the MSW program experience.
+Planned around the Martin Luther King Jr. holiday, this free annual event serves students and community members each year.
+Through keynote speakers and performers, workshops, and a resource fair during the free lunch, this event aims to educate and inspire while building social justice consciousness and community.
+Contact: TBD

 We are a new iteration of previous cohorts' group, Check Yourself.
 As white social workers working within racist systems, we must confront the ways white supremacy influences our work, relationship dynamics and power structures.
 We aim to further our understanding of how we benefit from white privilege in order to inform and drive our anti-racist action.
 We seek to build relationships of accountability with other caucuses, in collaboration and solidarity, with an emphasis on amplifying BIPOC voices.
 We will organize trainings, events, and hold conversations specifically focusing on the work that people who benefit from white privilege must do to show up for a multiracial movement.

 The following groups do not currently have an organizer.
 Students interested in leading these groups should review the LEAD Center's instructions for creating a new student organization and contact GSAO Nicole Rucinski (firstname.lastname@example.org).